LISA MULLINAX CDBC

 AGGRESSION

-3-Part Series Returns!
+3-Part Series Returns

 A Series for Behavior Consultants

 Stranger-directed aggression (SDA) presents unique challenges compared to other forms of aggression.
 As a behavior professional, you need more than basic skills and popular protocols.
-You need a deeper understanding of the many nuances of these cases and practical skills and strategies to stay safe and help your clients achieve their goals.
+You need a deeper understanding of the many nuances and practical skills and strategies to stay safe and help your clients achieve their goals.

-• Avoid common mistakes consultants make in the first appointment
+Avoiding mistakes consultants make in the first appointment

-• Assess different levels of stranger-directed aggression
+Assessing different levels of stranger-directed aggression

-• Create practical and effective behavior plans that set your clients up for success
+Creating practical and effective behavior plans

-• Use more effective (and not boring) desensitization strategies
+Smart (and not boring) desensitization strategies

 Each live session will be 2 hours in length, including Q&A with Lisa.